LiquiNaut/BP-Api/README.md

 # README

-BP-Api je API implementované v Ruby jazyku s použitím Rails frameworku.
-Projekt používa lokálnu PostgreSQL databázu pre ukladanie dát a Redis pre aktívne vykonávanie cron úloh.
+BP-Api is a repository for an API implemented in Ruby language using Rails framework.
+The project uses a local PostgreSQL database for data storage and Redis for active execution of cron jobs.